TheThingSystem/steward/nodewiki/steward/Philosophy.md

 most people simply will not get that email/tweet/fax until after they wake up in the morning...

 And this brings us full-circle:
-Home Automation (HA) _should_ revolve around rules in which things in the house observe things, that result in other things performing tasks.
+Home Automation (HA) should revolve around rules in which _things observe events_, and in response other _things perform tasks_.
 Of course,
 it's up to the home-owner to define the rules.
 In the old days,